Therapist Neurodiversity Collective Members exercise an absolute rejection of social skills training programs.

 Therapist Neurodiversity Collective understands that communication is a multi-way process and that the onus should not be placed solely on Autistic people to repair communication differences.
 Autistic (and more broadly neurodivergent) people communicate differently than neurotypical people.
 And yet we therapists (and the world) often expect them to change their communication styles, to make adjustments, and to comply with often confusing spoken and unspoken rules of social interaction.
 We don’t’ train social skills because we know that diversity in social intelligence is natural and viable.

-Historically, ‘social skills training/intervention’ has been generally based upon therapists teaching Autistic and other Neurodivergent children and adolescents to mimic neurotypical styles of communication through therapy models which may include:
+Historically, ‘social skills training/intervention’ has been generally based upon therapists teaching Autistic and other Neurodivergent children and adolescents to mimic neurotypical styles of communication through therapy models including:

 - Video, peer, or therapist modeling (direct instruction or ‘coaching’) of neuromajority Social Skills where the client/student imitates the ‘social skill standard’